microsoft/TaskWeaver/README.md

 ### 🚩 Step 3: Start TaskWeaver

+💡 TaskWeaver has switched to `container` mode by default for code execution, which means the code is run in a container.
+You may need to install Docker and take care of the dependencies in the container.
+Please check the [code execution](https://microsoft.github.io/TaskWeaver/docs/code_execution) for more details.

 #### ⌨️ Command Line (CLI)
 ```bash
 # assume you are in the cloned TaskWeaver folder